SGAOperations/senate-path/README.md

 - [ ] Fix spacing in applications and nominations forms
 - [ ] Make the website look good on mobile
 - [ ] Use a local/dev database as well as prod database
+- [ ] Have all constituencies be in a constants.ts files to remove duplicate code in ApplicationForm and NominationForm